Goodbye Shanghai

 ARTIST RESIDENCY CHINA — SHANGHAI, no. 46

-It seems appropriate for friends and food to be at the center of my last night in China.
-Wang arranged for himself and his three students who were my guides to meet for the evening.
-After finding the first choice closed, we had dinner at a Xinjiang-style restaurant.
-Later walking in the dark, we passed a group of people crouched in a dimly lit area next to a panel truck.
-Only after threading our way between their scattered work was it clear they were sorting hundreds of priority mail packages on the sidewalk.
-We walked to the Bund where Pudong’s cartoon architecture and the Oriental Pearl cycled through a gaudy light show.
+It is appropriate for friends and food to be at the center of my last night in China.
+Wang arranged for himself and his three university students who had been my guides to meet for an evening meal.
+After finding his first choice closed, we had dinner at a Xinjiang-style restaurant.
+Later walking on a dark street, we passed a group of people crouched on a dimly lit sidewalk next to a panel truck.
+Only after threading our way between their scattered work was it clear they were sorting hundreds of priority mail packages on the ground.
+We walked to the Bund where Pudong’s cartoon architecture and the Oriental Pearl cycled through a gaudy light show across the river.
 The whole night Wang carried a gift he’d brought for me: a traditional ceramic tea set.
-The case was repeatedly opened and searched the next day on my return through Shanghai and Beijing airport security.
+The case was repeatedly opened and searched the next day by security on my return through Shanghai and Beijing airports.

 taking our dinner request